 The Big C

 Cancer is the second leading cause of death in the United States.
-Being overweight or obese raises your risk for colon, breast, endometrial, and gallbladder cancers.
+It is responsible for about 22% of deaths.

 About one third of cancer deaths are linked to excess body weight, poor nutrition and a lack of physical activity.

 A study published in the CDC's Morbidity and Mortality Weekly Report found obesity was linked to 13 different kinds of cancers.

 By 2030, it is estimated nearly a half million Americans will be diagnosed with obesity-related cancers each year.